 A Guide to Proforma Invoices

 The proforma invoice is based on the idea that sending a document related to the sale of a product or service to the buyer prior to the sale can avoid unnecessary complications.
 Fewer complications equal less of a chance of losing money.
-In this article, we explain what a pro-forma invoice is, how to create one, and discuss how it differs from other financial documents.
+In this article, we explain what a pro-forma invoice is, what the important elements are (such as the obligatory invoice number), how to create one, and discuss how it differs from other financial documents.

 What is a Proforma Invoice?